Texiwill/aac-lib/vsm/README.md

 also finds packages not in the definitions yet.
 It is also possible to find the latest of every package.

+As of v6.7.1 LinuxVSM now supports Alpine Linux.
+To use Alpine Linux read <a href=https://github.com/Texiwill/aac-lib/blob/master/vsm/Alpine.md>Alpine.md</a>.

 As of v6.7.0 LinuxVSM now supports the use of MFA on the MyVMware account.
 To use be sure to run ```vsm.sh --clean``` at least once before trying.